1996 - Me Against The World pt. 2 (Euthanasia Supreme)

 07. Changed Man feat.
 Big Syke & Nate Dogg / Johnny J

 • 1996/02/21.
 Remixed in Better Dayz (2002, Amaru).
 The title could be an allusion to the movie Carlito's Way (Brian de Palma, 1993), where the character played by Al Pacino claimed to the court at the beginning of the movie that he is a "changed man", that the penitentiary has changed him...
 Nobody even his lawyer believed him but it is true, the ex-gangster wants to change his way of living, prepares everything to do good from now on, but he is caught up by a mistake from his past and dies violently...
-Topic of the song also fits to the David LaChapelle photoset with the pics of 2Pac washing his dirty side...
-It seems 2Pac had much love for the Nate Dogg singing since "How Long Will You Mourn Me", wanting to have one of his chorus in each of his projects ("Skandalous" and "All About U" in All Eyez On Me, "Teardrops and Closed Caskets" in Thug Life Volume II, maybe "Me & My Homies" in Thug Pound)
+The topic of the song also fits the David LaChapelle photoset with the pics of 2Pac washing his dirty side...
+It seems 2Pac had much love for the Nate Dogg singing since "How Long Will You Mourn Me", wanting to have one of his chorus in each of his projects ("Skandalous" and "All About U" in All Eyez On Me, "Teardrops and Closed Caskets" in Thug Life Volume II, maybe "Me & My Homies" in Thug Pound, "Never Leave Me Alone" in Gridlock'd Original).

 • Sample :